matrix-org/synapse/docs/admin_api/rooms.md

 This API mimmicks [GET /_matrix/client/r0/rooms/{roomId}/context/{eventId}](https://matrix.org/docs/spec/client_server/r0.6.1#get-matrix-client-r0-rooms-roomid-context-eventid).
 Please refer to the link for all details on parameters and reseponse.

+The main difference is that this call does NOT return state events, for performance reasons.

 Example response:

 ```json